How cloud evaluation works

 - An Azure OpenAI deployment with a GPT model that supports chat completion (for example,

-gpt-5-mini). - Azure AI User role on the Foundry project.
+gpt-5-mini). - Foundry User role on the Foundry project.

 Some evaluation features have regional restrictions.
 See supported regions for details.